 Setup domain monitoring

-Hopefully, the tips contained in this article will help you choose the right domain name even if your first choice is not available.
+Hopefully, the tips contained in this article will help you choose the right domain name available.